Skip to content

 Install ROCm SDK:

-ROCm SDK is optional.
-Only required for building flash atten or similar custom kernels.
+[!NOTE] ROCm SDK is optional.
+It is only required for building flash attention or similar custom kernels.

 ROCm SDK uses 26 GB of disk space.